Skip to content

 • Adaptive coping mechanisms: These are healthy and effective ways of dealing with stress, such as seeking social support, practicing mindfulness, or engaging in physical activity.
 Individuals who use adaptive coping mechanisms have better mental and physical health outcomes.1

-• Maladaptive coping mechanisms: These are unhealthy and ineffective ways of dealing with stress, such as substance abuse, avoidance, or self-harm.
+• Maladaptive coping mechanisms: These are unhealthy and ineffective ways of dealing with stress, such as substance use, avoidance, or self-harm.
 These coping mechanisms can lead to negative consequences and worsen mental and physical health outcomes.2

-Types of Unhealthy Coping Mechanisms
+What Are the Types of Unhealthy Coping Mechanisms?

 Problem-Focused